ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

       delay(5000);
     }
 ```

-Instead we will simply print a message to our USB output indicating that we are waiting, and add a further 5 second delay to our `loop()` so that the sensor has a chance to revert back to it's no-motion state (this takes 3-5 seconds for these sensors).
+Instead, simply print a message to the USB output indicating waiting for the next event, and add a further 5 second delay to the `loop()` so that the sensor has a chance to revert back to the no-motion state (this takes 3-5 seconds for these sensors).

 #### No Motion Detected

-If our sensor returns a `LOW` value, that means it's not currently detecting motion.
-When this happens, we only need to respond if the previous call to `loop()` was detecting motion, indicating a change in state.
+If the sensor returns a `LOW` value, that means it's not currently detecting motion.
+When this happens, only respond if the previous call to `loop()` was detecting motion, indicating a change in state.

 ```arduino {linenos=table,linenostart=101}
   // A LOW value means the sensor isn't detecting motion, so we enter a waiting state